WORKSHOPS./

 EAT, SLEEP, RAM, REPEAT

-• In Ireland, the wall carries a long architectural memory, shaping ritual, settlement and everyday life.
-They define what is inside and outside, yet they are also places of encounter.
-Somewhere to lean, sit, cross and repair.
-The wall is never finished, it is maintained, questioned and rebuilt through collective action.
+• In Ireland, the wall carries a long architectural memory, shaping ritual, settlement, and everyday life.
+It defines inside and outside, yet is also a place of encounter — to lean, sit, cross, and repair.
+The wall is never finished, maintained and rebuilt through collective action.

-During ‘eat, sleep, ram, repeat’ we propose building a rammed earth wall: a contemporary iteration of this enduring element in our landscape.
+During “eat, sleep, ram, repeat” we propose a rammed earth wall as a contemporary iteration of this landscape element.

-As the wall rises, it will be incrementally activated by participants and the wider Easa Community for communal activities; a meal, a performance, a film, a sleepover.
-Not as a finished object, but a constantly evolving one.
+As it rises, it is activated by participants and the EASA community for communal acts — meals, performances, films, sleepovers.
+Not a finished object, but an evolving one.

-This workshop is not driven by a final, finished piece but by duration.
-The building site becomes the social space and the act of making becomes the event.
-The wall becomes a shared artefact shaped by many hands and many stories.
+The workshop is driven by duration rather than outcome: the site becomes the social space, and the wall a shared artefact shaped by many hands and stories.

 FEED THE SUIR, SEEK THE DRUID